MicrosoftDocs/azure-docs/articles/openshift/confidential-containers.md

 ## Next steps

-Now that you've considered the use cases for confidential containers, check out [Deploy confidential containers in an Azure Red Hat OpenShift (ARO) cluster](howto-confidential-containers.md).
+Now that you've considered the benefits and various use cases for Confidential Containers, check out [Deploy confidential containers in an Azure Red Hat OpenShift (ARO) cluster](howto-confidential-containers.md).